Eldfin/SLIFOX/README.md

 - `pli_diff_threshold`: float
     If the difference between the measured PLI direction and the calculated PLI direction from SLI is larger than this threshold, the "pli" method will not return any peak pair combination.
+- `pli_ret_diff_threshold`: float
+    The difference between the single fiber retardations and the pli retardation must be smaller than this value to count the peak pair combination as valid in the "pli" method.
 - `max_attempts`: int
     Number defining how many times it should be attempted to find a neighboring pixel with a direction difference lower than the given "nb_diff_threshold".